Icelk/kvarn.org/public/features/index.md

-Kvarn can be compiled to use [`io_uring`](https://en.wikipedia.org/wiki/io_uring), the hottest IO platform under Linux. io_uring can be used with both HTTP over TCP (HTTP/1 & HTTP/2), and HTTP/3 (using a custom QUIC interop).
+Kvarn can be compiled to use [`io_uring`](https://en.wikipedia.org/wiki/io_uring), the hottest IO platform under Linux. io_uring can be used with both HTTP over TCP (HTTP/1 & HTTP/2), and HTTP/3 (using a custom, first-of-a-kind QUIC interop).

 # [HTTPS](/https.)